Great Power Competition in Space during the Cold War and Today

 4 Nov 2024, 17:00 – 19:00 CET

-The lecture features Dr. Aaron Bateman, an Assistant Professor of History and International Affairs at the George Washington University, who studies the relationship between technology and international security.
+The lecture featured Dr. Aaron Bateman, an Assistant Professor of History and International Affairs at the George Washington University, who studies the relationship between technology and international security.
 Prior to academia, he served as a U.S. Air Force intelligence officer.
 Dr. Bateman recently published a book, entitled, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative.
 The book details the political and technological drivers of intensifying superpower military competition in space during the late Cold War.